awsdocs/amazon-rds-user-guide/doc_source/CHAP_Limits.md

 ### MySQL File Size Limits in Amazon RDS<a name="RDS_Limits.FileSize.MySQL"></a>

 For Amazon RDS MySQL DB instances, the maximum provisioned storage limit constrains the size of a table to a maximum size of 16 TB when using InnoDB file\-per\-table tablespaces\.
 This limit also constrains the system tablespace to a maximum size of 16 TB\.
 InnoDB file\-per\-table tablespaces \(with tables each in their own tablespace\) are set by default for Amazon RDS MySQL DB instances\.
-For more information, see [DB instance storage](CHAP_Storage.md)\.
+For more information, see [DB Instance Storage](CHAP_Storage.md)\.

 **Note**
 Some existing DB instances have a lower limit\.
 For example, MySQL DB instances created prior to April 2014 have a file and table size limit of 2 TB\.
 This 2\-TB file size limit also applies to DB instances or Read Replicas created from DB snapshots taken before April 2014, regardless of when the DB instance was created\.